Davos

-Gaining prominence in the 19th century as a mountain health resort, Davos is perhaps best known today for hosting the World Economic Forum—often referred to simply as "Davos"—an annual meeting of global political and corporate leaders.
-With a long history of winter sport, Davos also has one of Switzerland's largest ski resorts, and hosts the international Spengler Cup ice hockey tournament each December.
+Gaining prominence in the 19th century as a mountain health resort, Davos is perhaps best known today for hosting the World Economic Forum, an annual meeting of global political and corporate leaders.
+With its long history of winter sports, Davos also has one of Switzerland's largest ski resorts and hosts the international Spengler Cup, an ice hockey tournament, every December.

 Name

-Tavau is the Romansh name, and derives from Latin tubus, here used in the sense of ravine.
+Tavau, the Romansh name, derives from the Latin tubus, which is here used in the sense of ravine.

 History

 The current settlement of the Davos area began in the High Middle Ages with the immigration of Rhaeto-Romans.
 The village of Davos is first mentioned in 1213 as Tavaus.
 From about 1280 the barons of Vaz allowed German-speaking Walser colonists to settle and conceded them extensive self-administration rights.
-In 1289 an agreement between the people of Davos and the baron of Vaz included that the Davoser citizens would not have to pay personal taxes, only the Government of Davos had to pay a yearly amount of goods to the baron of Vaz. became the largest Walser settlement area in eastern Switzerland.
-Natives still speak a dialect that is atypical for Graubünden, showing similarities with the German spoken in Raron in Canton Valais.

-In 1436, the League of the Ten Jurisdictions was founded in Davos.
+In 1289 an agreement between the people of Davos and the baron of Vaz included that the Davoser citizens would not have to pay personal taxes, only the Government of Davos had to pay a yearly amount of goods to the baron of Vaz.
+Davos became the largest Walser settlement area in eastern Switzerland.
+Natives still speak a dialect that is atypical for Grisons, showing similarities with the German spoken in Raron in Canton Valais.
+In 1338, with the death of the last Baron of Vaz, Davos came into possession of Frederick V, the Count of Toggenburg, who was the brother of the wife of the deceased baron.
+Davos retained its right to elect its Landamman independently.